Customise Consent Preferences

 Advertisement cookies are used to provide visitors with customized advertisements based on the pages you visited previously and to analyze the effectiveness of the ad campaigns.

-Olliers’ team of specialist lawyers can assist you if you are under investigation for indecent images offences.
+Olliers’ team of specialist lawyers can assist if you are under investigation for indecent images offences.
+Our lawyers offer dedicated support and robust advice and representation.

-We have many years of experience of dealing with allegations of indecent images and understand that for many individuals it may be their first involvement with the criminal justice system.
-We understand how daunting the situation may be for you.
+Making an initial enquiry with our team is confidential and free of charge.
+We understand that it can be daunting to make contact with a firm of solicitors but our approachable team has many years of experience of dealing with allegations of indecent images.
+We understand that for many individuals it may be their first involvement with the criminal justice system and understand how frightening the situation may be for you.
 We promise not to judge and seek to work together to achieve the best outcome for you.
 We aim to explain the process and procedures to you in clear and unambiguous language whilst at the same understanding the anxiety you face at the situation ahead.

 What are indecent images?

-With the advent of the internet and social media the nature of these offences has changed over the years and the courts now grade the images from Category A (most serious) to Category C and whether such images were simply in possession or were distributed.
+With the advent of the internet and social media the nature of these offences has changed over the years.
+The police grade indecent images from Category A (most serious) to Category C (least serious).
+There is a variety of legislation which covers these offences to cover where such images are simply in possession or are shared.
 The sentences vary depending on the categorisation and number of images.

 What are the categories of indecent images?